bradcerasani/bradcerasani.me/entries/A-Dance-With-Sinatra.md

 ```

 ## Design & Typography
-The sans-serif body type is [Whitney](http://www.typography.com/fonts/whitney/overview/) and the headline serif [Mercury Text](http://www.typography.com/fonts/mercury-text/overview/).
+The sans-serif body type is [Whitney](http://www.typography.com/fonts/whitney/overview/) and the headline slab [Sentinel](http://www.typography.com/fonts/sentinel/overview).
 Both typefaces are designed by HF&J and served by Cloud.typography.
-Careful attention was paid to typographical hierarchy, with all font sizes pulled directly from the [modular scale](http://modularscale.com/scale/?px1=20&px2=&ra1=1.333&ra2=0) (a perfect fourth).
+Typesetting follows the [modular scale](http://modularscale.com/scale/?px1=20&px2=&ra1=1.333&ra2=0).

 I designed a custom pygments stylesheet to ensure code highlighting in the browser would precisely mimic my local environment in Sublime Text 3.
 The colour scheme is based on the [Tomorrow Night](https://github.com/chriskempson/tomorrow-theme) theme by [Chris Kempson](https://twitter.com/chriskempson).
 The monospace font used in the code views is [Source Code Pro](http://blogs.adobe.com/typblography/2012/09/source-code-pro.html) by Adobe.

+The accent colour, [#3BA7BB](#) is the colour of Cartman's hat from South Park.

 ## Hosting & Deployment
 The app is hosted on [Heroku](https://www.heroku.com/) and deployed via Git.